jojohappy/thanos/docs/design.md

 Typical object storage prices per GB are at about $0.02.
 The number of retrievals (typically priced at $0.004 per 10,0000) by the store nodes strongly depend on individual querying pattern.
 Adding 20% to the total storage cost to account for retrievals and running of store nodes seems like a conservative estimate.

 Suppose we want to store 100TB of metric data.
+At about 1.07 bytes/sample in total data size, this is equivalent to:
+* storing 48.88 years of data across an average of 1 million active time series with default 15s scrape interval.
-At about 1.07 bytes/sample in total data size, this is equivalent to storing 6.5 years of data across an average of 1 million active time series.
+* storing 3.25 years of data across an average of 1 million active time series with 1s scrape interval.

 The cost for this amount of metric data would cost approximately $2400/month on top of the baseline Prometheus setup.
 In return, being able to reduce the retention time of Prometheus instances from weeks to hours will provide cost savings for local SSD or network block storage (typically $0.17/GB) and reduce memory consumption.
 This calculation does not yet account for shorter retention spans of low-priority data and downsampling.

 [tsdb-format]: https://github.com/prometheus/tsdb/tree/master/Documentation/format
 [tsdb-talk]: https://www.slideshare.net/FabianReinartz/storing-16-bytes-at-scale-81282712